learnk8s/learnk8s.io/src/askExpert201903/content.md

 When you submit the resource to the cluster, the Shipper controller takes care of rolling out the change in all federated clusters.

-**Shipper is an interesting contender in the multi-cluster deployment space, but it's tight integration with Helm is also a major concern.**
+**Shipper is an interesting contender in the multi-cluster deployment space, but its tight integration with Helm is also a significant concern.**

-You can learn more about Shipper and its phylosophy by [reading the official press release](https://medium.com/booking-com-infrastructure/introducing-shipper-daf9244e3882).
+You can learn more about Shipper and its philosophy by [reading the official press release](https://medium.com/booking-com-infrastructure/introducing-shipper-daf9244e3882).

 If you prefer to dive into the code, you should [head over to the official project repository](https://github.com/bookingcom/shipper).